groundhoggwp/holler-box/readme.txt

 You can purchase a premium plan for access to support and our premium extensions & integrations on our [pricing page](https://www.hollerwp.com/pricing/).

 == Changelog ==

+= 2.2.4 (2023-07-06) =
+* ADDED Duplicate popup function.
+* ADDED Feature to import/export popups.
+* FIXED Can't add new popups because of a JavaScript error.

 = 2.2.3 (2023-07-05) =
 * ADDED Support for the `menu_order` attribute so that popups that appear on the same page can be prioritized.